Bathoen I

-Bathoen I (1845 – 1 July 1910) was a kgosi (paramount chief) of the Ngwaketse people (1889-1910).
+Bathoen I (c.
+1845 – 1 July 1910) was a kgosi (paramount chief) of the Ngwaketse people (1889-1910).
 Together with Khama III and Sebele I he is credited with saving the young British Bechuanaland Protectorate, a predecessor of Botswana, from being absorbed by expansionist forces in the 1890s.

 Bathoen was the son of Gaseitsiwe, and eventually succeeded him as the kgosi.
+His mother hailed from the Batlhware people, potentially influencing his perspective.
 He married Gagoangwe, who eloped with him in 1875, formalized in a Christian ceremony in 1890.
 Their oldest son, Seepapitso III, succeeded Bathoen.

+He received education at a London Missionary Society (LMS) mission school, where he mastered reading and writing skills uncommon for his time.